calebHankins/deno-playground/README.md

 # Pre-Req Checklist
 ## Docker
 - [Docker Desktop running locally](https://www.docker.com/products/docker-desktop)
-- You must have local volume mounts working to get the most our of this guide.
+- You must have local volume mounts working to get the most out of this guide.
 You can test you local drive mounting with the following code:

 ```powershell
 # This should print the contents of your host OS home folder.